mukhtar-github/react-advanced/README.md

 ### Controlled Inputs

-So now let's connect our inputs to the state value.
+So now let's connect our inputs to the state value., as we're typing or submitting.
 In other words, accessing the data inside the input.
+So we setup state values for that.

-We have to add two values to the input element.
-One is the attribute and the other is the eventListener.
+So, we setup two values to the input element.
+One is the attribute and the other is the EventListener.
+EventListener will fire the callback function each time we type something in the input.

 ### Forms Corresponding Projects